- Baby’s skin is delicate and prone to becoming dry and irritated. It needs gentle care.

 - If your baby falls asleep during feeding, you can stop feeding her.
-Burp your baby and put her on bed.
+Put her on bed after burping your baby without waking her up.
 You can feed her a bit earlier next time so that your baby won’t be too tired at feeding time.

-- As your baby needs less frequent night feeding when she grows, it would be a good time for you to establish sleep routine for your baby to help your baby sleep on her own.
+- As your baby needs less frequent night feeding when she grows, it would be a good time for you to establish a sleep routine for your baby to help her sleep on her own.

-- If your baby wakes up and cries at night, you need to find out what she needs such as changing a wet nappy, company or feeding.
-You should not feed your baby if she is not hungry to avoid your baby depending on sucking or suckling to fall back to sleep.
+- If your baby wakes up and cries at night, you need to find out what she needs, such as changing a wet nappy, company or feeding.
+You should not feed your baby if she is not hungry to avoid your baby depending on comfort nursing to fall back to sleep.